- Disney Dream – Dining and Restaurants

 Disney Cruise Line knows that sharing a tasty meal together is a very important part of a family’s everyday life.
-On a Disney Cruise Line vacation, guests will experience one of three imaginative restaurants each night (commonly known as Rotational Dining) accompanied by a dedicated service team that will be assigned to their family throughout the voyage.
+On a Disney Cruise Line vacation, guests will experience one of three imaginative restaurants each night (commonly known as Rotational Dining) accompanied by a dedicated service team that will be assigned to their families throughout the voyage.
 With exceptional attention to detail, guests will enjoy a variety of dining experiences with friendly, familiar, personalized service every evening.

 Seating Assignments and Requests: You will more than likely be sitting with other passengers at dinner.
 Private tables for your party can be requested but cannot be guaranteed.
-You can stop by the Guest Services desk onboard the ship when you board to speak with someone if you’d like to make this request.
+You can stop by the Guest Services desk aboard the ship when you board to speak with someone if you’d like to make this request.
 Keep in mind, though, part of the fun of cruising is meeting new people, so don’t be shy – you might just make new friends!
-One of the coolest things about this is that Disney Cruise Line carefully pairs people with similar groups, i.e. if you are two adults with no children, you’ll likely be paired with another couple that is not traveling with children.
+One of the most extraordinary things about this is that Disney Cruise Line carefully pairs people with similar groups, i.e., if you are two adults with no children, you’ll likely be paired with another couple that is not traveling with children.

 Be sure to request your preferred seating time and table size when you make your cruise reservation.
 Disney Cruise Line will do their best to accommodate you.
 You can also ask to be waitlisted for the dining time you prefer.
 If for some reason you don’t get what you requested, you can stop by Guest Services or reach out to the Dining team from your stateroom phone or in the Disney Cruise Line app.